-• Das B.M., "Principles of Foundation Engineering", Cengage Learning foundation engineering.
+• Das B.M., "Principles of Foundation Engineering", Cengage Learning construction techniques, this course will focus on the geotechnical aspects of foundation engineering.
 The course is designed to provide students with methods of analysis and design for various geotechnical systems.
-Topics to be covered include: subsurface investigation, soil improvement, slope stability, covered include: subsurface investigation, soil improvement, slope stability, bearing capacity, settlement, and design of shallow foundations, deep foundations, and earth retaining structures.
+Topics to be covered include: subsurface investigation, soil improvement, slope stability, bearing capacity, settlement, and design of shallow foundations, deep foundations, and earth retaining structures.

-Although the practice of foundation engineering requires significant knowledge in the area of structural analysis, concrete and steel design, as well as construction techniques, this course will focus on the geotechnical aspects of foundation engineering.
-The course is designed to provide students with
+Although the practice of foundation engineering requires significant knowledge in the area of structural analysis, concrete and steel design, as well as construction techniques, this course will focus on the geotechnical aspects of